twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 - Blocked Port
 	- Port blocked to prevent loop
 	- redundent port
+	- needed where a loop is formed
+	- decided based on costs for traffic travel path to root bridge.
 [picture of STP port roles]

 [link cost picture STP port speed costs]